-Monsoon Session: 24 MPs from both houses test positive for COVID-19, says report
+Monsoon Session: 25 MPs test positive for COVID-19, says report

 While nearly 200 members were present in the Lok Sabha chamber, a little over 30 were seated in the visitors' gallery located above the main chamber.

-In run-up to the session, while over 4,000 people including MPs and staff have been tested for COVID-19, most parliamentary operations have been digitalized, entire premises sanitised and doors made touch-free
+In run-up to the session, while over 4,000 people including MPs and staff have been tested for COVID-19.
+Around 200 of the 785 MPs are above the age of 65 years and are among the population vulnerable to coronavirus.

+Most parliamentary operations have been digitalized, entire premises sanitised and doors made touch-free.

 The first-of-its-kind Monsoon Session will see Lok Sabha and Rajya Sabha sitting in two different shifts, while special seating arrangements have been made for MPs in adherence to social distancing guidelines